-- 1. KVTC will comply with the labour laws of Tanzania. - A mechanism for annual legal review of policy will be introduced and annually reported to KVTC's Board of Directors. - KVTC will take into account it's impact on employees, contractors and the local communities affected by its operations and take steps to mitigate any risks. - 3.
-KVTC will not employ forced labour of any kind. - 4.
-KVTC will not employ harmful child labour. - KVTC will pay wages that meet or exceed industry legal national minima and are sufficient to meet basic needs. - KVTC will treat employees fairly in terms of recruitment, progression, terms and conditions of work and representation, irrespective of gender, race colour, disability, political opinion, sexual orientation, age religion, or social or ethnic origin. - a.
+- 1. KVTC will comply with the labour laws of Tanzania. - A mechanism for annual legal review of policy will be introduced and annually reported to KVTC's Board of Directors. - KVTC will take into account it's impact on employees, contractors and the local communities affected by its operations and take steps to mitigate any risks. - KVTC will not employ forced labour of any kind. - 4.
+KVTC will not employ harmful child labour. - KVTC will pay wages that meet or exceed industry legal national minimum and are sufficient to meet basic needs. - KVTC will treat employees fairly in terms of recruitment, progression, terms and conditions of work and representation, irrespective of gender, race colour, disability, political opinion, sexual orientation, age, religion, or social or ethnic origin. - a.
 Employees will be protected from arbitrary dismissal by the institution of a disciplinary procedure that will ensure that employees receive a fair hearing and have the right to representation. - b.
-A policy of no sexual harassment will be followed in the workplace. - KVTC will allow consultative work-place structures and associations that provide employees with an opportunity to present their views to management. - The rights of workers to organise and voluntarily negotiate with their employers shall be guaranteed as outlined in Conventions 87 and 98 of the International Labour Organisation (ILO).
+A policy of no sexual harassment will be followed in the workplace. - c.
+KVTC will deliberately aim to increase diversity in the workplace with special emphasis on increasing the number of female employees at all levels of the organisation. - KVTC will allow consultative work-place structures and associations that provide employees with an opportunity to present their views to management. - The rights of workers to organise and voluntarily negotiate with their employers shall be guaranteed as outlined in Conventions 87 and 98 of the International Labour Organisation (ILO).

+Irvine Kanyemba

-Irvine Kanyemba CHIEF EXECUTIVE OFFICER
+CHIEF EXECUTIVE OFFICER